 Sheerness Lifeboat station is appealing for new volunteers between the ages of 17 and 40, and in particular to people who can provide day cover during the hours of 8am to 6pm.

 Even if you live off of the island, but work close to Sheerness Docks and have some ability and freedom to turn out for weekday ‘shouts’, you could be just the person we are looking for.

-The Station operates an Inshore and All Weather Lifeboat and provides rescue cover 24 hours a day, 365 days a year, and is one of the busiest in Kent.
-We would like to hear from people who are available during weekdays.
+The station operates both inshore and all-weather Lifeboats and provides rescue cover 24 hours a day, 365 days a year, and is one of the busiest in the UK.

-Maritime experience is not essential as full training in all aspects of Lifeboat work will be given, all we ask from you is that you show dedication, a common sense approach and be able to work as part of a team, you should be reasonably fit and be able to swim, you will be expected to have an RNLI Medical and eyesight test.
-If you are interested you can contact the Station at Sheerness on 01795 664868 or contact us by email on the contact page.
+Maritime experience is not essential as full training in all aspects of Lifeboat work will be given, all we ask from you is that you show dedication, a common sense approach and be able to work as part of a team, you should be reasonably fit and be able to swim.

 - Have you a good standard of medical fitness ?